RetroDECK/ES-DE/USERGUIDE.md

 ## Specific notes for Raspberry Pi

-ES-DE on the Raspberry Pi requires a desktop environment, or more specifically a window manager and a sound server (like PulseAudio or PipeWire).
-There are no plans to add support for direct hardware access to the framebuffer or to ALSA.
-If you want to use your Raspberry Pi as an appliance, take a look at [RetroPie](https://retropie.org.uk), [Recalbox](https://www.recalbox.com) or [Batocera](https://batocera.org) instead.
+By default ES-DE on the Raspberry Pi requires a desktop environment to run, or more specifically a window manager and a sound server (like PulseAudio or PipeWire).
+It is however possible to use KMS/direct framebuffer access if the DEINIT_ON_LAUNCH flag is used when building ES-DE, as documented in the _Building on Unix_ section of the [INSTALL.md](INSTALL.md#building-on-unix) document.

-Also note that there are no prebuilt packages for the Raspberry Pi, so you will need to compile ES-DE yourself.
+Note that there are no prebuilt packages for the Raspberry Pi, so you will need to compile ES-DE yourself.
 Fortunately this is easy to do and the process is documented [here](INSTALL.md#building-on-unix).

 The Raspberry Pi 4/400 is the minimum recommended version and earlier boards have not been tested.